Hitzl/CCL1/README.md

 ---

 ## ✍️ **Reflection**

-### What went well:
+### What Went Well:
-- **Creative Design:** The theme and style came together seamlessly, and the sprites were fun to design.
+- **Drawings:** Creating the artwork took a long time, but I’m really happy with how it turned out.
-- **Core Mechanics:** The gravity-based gameplay worked better than expected and provided a unique challenge.
+- **Boss Movement:** I successfully implemented a second phase for the boss fight, which added more depth to the gameplay.

 ### Challenges:
-- **Time Constraints:** Implementing all the features we envisioned wasn’t possible due to the limited timeframe.
+- **Implementing Spritesheets:** Getting the spritesheets to work properly was tough, as they caused performance issues.
+I was only able to fix it with some help.
-- **Bug Fixes:** Handling collisions and edge cases for gravity mechanics was tricky.
+- **Drawings:** Doing all the artwork myself was challenging since I had no prior experience with drawing or digital art.

 ### Lessons Learned:
-- **Prototyping Matters:** Testing early prototypes helped refine the core mechanics quickly.
+- **Managing Expectations:** I initially wanted to add a lot more details and features, but I realized that implementing them was much harder than expected.
-- **Keep it Simple:** Focusing on one unique mechanic instead of multiple features made the game more polished.
+- **Drawing Skills:** I learned how to use digital drawing tools to create cool visuals, which was a valuable skill to pick up.